DanielFraser/A-Star-Maze/README.md

 # A-Star-Maze
 Using A*, we solve randomized mazes that have a fog of war (agent has to move in order to reveal rest of maze).

-It uses repeated forward and backward A\*, as well as Adaptive A\*.
+It is able to do: repeated forward, repeated backward, and Adaptive A\*.
+Also able to change how it breaks ties using g values (small g vs big g)

 ## Screenshots
 ### green = start, red = goal, blue = where agent has gone